Back to blog

 The trust ladder

 HITL isn't permanent friction.
 It's a trust-building mechanism.
 New agent, new skill, new connection: everything confirmed.
-As the team gains confidence in the agent's behavior, they relax confirmation on low-risk operations.
+As the team gains confidence, they relax confirmation on low-risk operations.
 High-risk operations stay confirmed forever.

-This is deliberate, gradual, and logged at every step.
+• Week 1: Everything confirmed.
 Every read, every write, every action.
-The team is learning what the agent does and how it behaves.
 Trust is zero.

+• Month 3: Low-risk writes auto-approved, high-risk still confirmed.
 Adding a comment to a Jira ticket?
 Auto-approved.
 Changing a ticket's status?
 Still confirmed.
-The team draws the line based on observed behavior.

 The ladder isn't a feature.
 It emerges from sensible defaults and granular configuration.
 The admin relaxes constraints as trust grows, and the audit trail shows exactly when and why each change was made.